danajerban/Explore-Aroma/README.md

 ---

-### Refactoring:
+## Refactoring:

-**Original Repo:**
+- **Original Repo:**
    - Javascript 89.5%
    - CSS 8.2%
    - HTML 2.3%
    - Built with React.js

-**Refactor:**
+- **Refactor:**
    - TypeScript 85.0%
    - JavaScript 3.5%
-- SS 11.5%
+   - CSS 11.5%
    - Built with Next.js
    - Reducing 2/3 of the original code
    - Achieving a 85% in performance and 100% in accessibility and SEO according to LightHouse and Axe DevTools.
    - Creation of a MongoDB/Mongoose and Express Back-End and deletion of hard data files.

+---

-### Stack Used:
+## Stack Used:

 - Next.js
 - Node.js